Frozen Cursor and Mouse Lag on macOS Tahoe?

 macOS Software Update screen with the latest Tahoe update ready to install

-Pro tip: Want proof this is your problem?
-Quit Slack, Discord, or VS Code one at a time and watch the cursor.
 If it suddenly goes smooth the moment one of them closes, you have found your culprit, and updating that app is the lasting fix.

-Step 2: Rebuild the Spotlight Index
+Rebuild the Spotlight Index

 The next most common cause is Spotlight getting stuck re-indexing after the update and never finishing, which pins your Mac and lags the cursor.
-Rebuilding the index clears it, and people described the result as "night and day."

 Here's what to do:

 • Open System Settings, then Spotlight.
+Apple's Spotlight settings guide shows where the exclusions list lives.

 • A simple reset: add your startup disk to the search exclusions, wait about a minute, then remove it again, and restart. macOS rebuilds a clean index.